 This delightful small portrait of Theodosia as a young girl with a bird on a string was likely made around 1788-1790.
 It’s called a dressed portrait since the figure - delicately cut from paper and detailed with colored pencil - was dressed in scraps of silk fabric and lace, a style that today we’d call collage.
-There is also a matching dressed portrait of the elder Theodosia, likely done at the same time.
+There is also a matching dressed portrait of the elder Theodosia, (below, and not included in the Winterthur show) likely done at the same time.
 The Burrs had many family members in Connecticut, including Aaron Burr’s only sibling, his sister Sally Burr Reeve, and it’s possible that the two Theodosias sat for their portraits while on a visiting relatives.
 While the pair of portraits remained together for more than two hundred years, they were sadly separated at a 21stc auction, and now belong to different collections.

 The artist is Mary Way (1769–1833), who, along with her younger sister Betsy Way Champlain (1771–1825) practiced this distinctive style of portraiture along with more traditional watercolors and drawings on paper and ivory.
 Without any formal training in academic art, the two created profile portraits of women, men, and children of some of the most notable families around New London, CT from the late 1780s to the early 1800s.